Covid-19 scare at G7 meet after Indian delegates test positive, team self-isolating

 - Past

-Covid-19 scare at G7 meet after Indian delegates test positive, team self-isolating
+Covid-19 scare at G7 meet: Jaishankar, India team self-isolating as 2 delegates test positive

-India, undergoing the world's worst surge in Covid cases, is attending the G7 as a guest.

-The entire Indian delegation in London for G-7 ministerial level talks was on Wednesday asked to self-isolate by Public Health England after two members tested Covid-19 positive, forcing India’s external affairs minister S. Jaishankar to hold talks virtually.
+The Indian delegation in London for G-7 ministerial-level talks led by external affairs minister S Jaishankar was forced into self-isolation on Wednesday when two members tested Covid-19 positive, leading to British Prime Minister Boris Johnson interacting with the minister virtually.

-Jaishankar, who arrived here on Monday (May 3) and met British Home Secretary Priti Patel the following day, among others, tweeted: "Was made aware last evening of exposure to possible Covid-19 positive cases”.

-The minister is not among the two persons, who have tested Covid-19 positive.
+Officials clarified that Jaishankar, who arrived here on Monday and held talks with British home secretary Priti Patel, among others, on Tuesday, is not among the two members who tested Covid-19 positive and were self-isolating in a hotel.

+Asked whether holding the G-7 Foreign and Development Ministers meeting in person was a mistake because of the risk of Covid-19 variants, Johnson said it was "very important to try to continue as much business as you can as a government".

 What will it take to make India breathe amid oxygen crisis?